Step 6: Types | Language Workshop

 But what type should lambdas have?

-- introduce function types (rec and lambda)
+- TODO: introduce function types (rec and lambda)

-- quick note/ref to STLC
+- TODO: quick note/ref to STLC

 Convertibility